Update 2021-11-12: System76 is now using the LVFS to distribute firmware. We’re working together to put much more firmware on the LVFS in the future.

 UpdateCapsule, and S76 was going to find out how to make the AMI BIOS just accept a capsule.
 Apparently they even built a capsule that works using UpdateCapsule.

 The way forward from my point of view would be for System76 to spend a few hours making UpdateCapsule work correctly, another few days to build an EFI binary with the EC update, and a few more hours to write the metadata for the LVFS.
 I don’t require an apology, and would happily create them a OEM account on the LVFS.
-It looks instead that the PR and the exclusivity are more valuable that working with other vendors.
 I guess it might make sense for them to require Pop_OS! on their hardware but it’s not going to help when people buy System76 hardware and want to run Red Hat Enterprise Linux in a business.
 It also means System76 also gets to maintain all this security-sensitive server and client code themselves for eternity.

 It was a hugely disappointing end to the discussion as I had high hopes System76 would do the right thing and work with other vendors on shared infrastructure.
 I don’t actually mind if System76 doesn’t use fwupd and the LVFS, I just don’t want people to buy new hardware and be disappointed.
 I’ve heard nothing more from System76 about uploading firmware to the LVFS or using fwupd since about November, and I’d given multiple people many chances to clarify the way forward.